All Episodes

 Yeah.

-All right, so Beyoncé is basically saying, look, I'm the queen.
+All right, so Beyonce is basically saying, look, I'm the queen.

-I'm I'm I'm on the head honcho.
+I'm the head honcho.

-I'm the top court.
+I'm the top door.

-I'm bigger than any of you, and you all need to be Bowing down to me because you're a bunch of no talent louts.
+And you all need to be bowing down to me because you're a bunch of no-talent louts.

 That's correct.